Everything You Need to Know About the Benefits of a Standing Fan; The Noise, Energy Consumption, the Best Place.

 Overheating issues

 Modern standing fans are designed with safety features to prevent overheating.
 However, using your fan continuously for an extended period of time may lead to some overheating issues.
-Always give your fan breaks between usages to prevent this from happening.
+Always give your fan a break between uses to prevent this from happening.

 Position the fan at a safe distance from you when sleeping at night to avoid any discomfort from the fan blowing cold air directly at you.